atv2016/ocr_recognizer/README.md

-# OCR Recognizer:
+# OCR Recognizer

-# EasyOCR service using Flask that serves as a web endpoint that ingests the
-URL or filepath and returns the JSON output.
+EasyOCR service using Flask that serves as a web endpoint that ingests the URL or filepath and returns the JSON output.

 ### How is this different from frigate_ocr_recognizer